NEventStore/NEventStore/readme.markdown

 and perform some processing.
 When processing is complete, the application then commits the work to storage and publishes the completed work.
-In almost all cases, this requires a two-phase commit managed by a distributed transaction coordinator (MSDTC in .NET) along with various security settings and ports available whereby such components can communicate.
+In almost all cases, this requires a two-phase commit managed by a distributed transaction coordinator (MSDTC in .NET) along with various security settings and firewall ports opened and avaiable whereby such components can communicate, not to mention a ubiquitous requirement for Microsoft Windows on all machines in .NET environments.

-When using a two-phase commit in .NET, there are very few database drivers that support this scenario and even fewer message queues that support it as well.
+When using two-phase commit in .NET, there are very few database drivers that support this scenario and even fewer message queues that support it.
 In essence, if you want to implement a typical CQRS-style application, you're stuck with MSMQ and SQL Server using MSDTC.
 Granted, there are other choices, but the constraints imposed by a two-phase commit are burdensome.
 This also creates additional issues when utilizing shared hosting or running on Mono as support in frameworks